Clover83/GamificationOfEvacuationDrills/README.md

 4. If you want access to the server data, you need to create a creds.json file (as described below).
 5. Build the project.

+#### Alternatively, transfer the prebuilt apk from the releases section to your phone.

 ### Creds.json

 API keys are sensitive information and should not be stored in a public GitHub repository.